Triggers

 Touch Page Change

-Whenever the current page of a Touch Device user interface is changed, triggers of this type will be checked for a match.
-Set the Controller number to a particular Touch Device in order to populate the Page drop down list from the Interface.
+Whenever the current page of a touch device user interface is changed, triggers of this type will be checked for a match.

-The Page field should be set to the name of the page you're interested in - this is a property of pages that is set in Interface.
+The 'Page' field should be set to the name of the page you're interested in - this is a property of pages that is set in Interface.
 Either pick a page name from the list, or type it in.
-You can also specify wether you want the trigger to fire when entering or leaving that page.
+You can also specify whether you want the trigger to fire when entering or leaving that page.

 Touch Keypad Code